 Only use greaseproof paper that is suitable for the selected temperature.
-Always cut greaseproof paper to
+Always cut greaseproof paper to size.

-Gentle hot air heating function
+Hot air gentle heating function

-Gentle hot air is an intelligent heating function that allows you to gently cook meat, fish and baked items.
+Hot air gentle is an intelligent heating function that allows you to gently cook meat, fish and baked items.
 The appliance optimally controls the supply of energy to the cooking compartment.
 The food is cooked in phases using residual heat.
 This means that it remains more succulent and browns less.
 Depending on the method of preparation and the type of food, it is possible to save energy.
-If you open the appliance door before the food has finished cooking or if you preheat the appliance, you may not be able to achieve this
+If you open the appliance door before the food has finished cooking or if you preheat the appliance, you may not be able to achieve this result.